chrsmutti/git-multi/README.md

 Application Options:
   -w, --working-dir= set the working directory (default: .)
       --no-group     do not group same outputs
+  -d, --depth=       depth of folders to look into for git repositories
+                     (default: 1)

 Help Options:
   -h, --help         Show this help message